ckhoward/iNat-SDM/README.md

-# Approxamite run times on laptop/desktop:
+# Approximate run times on laptop/desktop:
-Approxamite run time for organization.py to clean and organize/write needed files for the SDM : ~5minutes
+Approximate run time for organization.py to clean and organize/write needed files for the SDM : ~5minutes

-Approxamite run time for SDM/R Script to fully run 5 Taxon ID's and recieve Raster Images: ~3minutes
+Approximate run time for SDM/R Script to fully run 5 Taxon ID's and recieve Raster Images: ~3minutes

 Estimated run time for SDM/R Script to fully run all 760-780 Taxon ID's and recieve Raster Images: ~6.5hours